About the Author

 I. The Starting Point

 I did not enter this problem from abstract theory.
-I entered it from reality, watching repeatedly: technology is changing the world, but institutions are not keeping up.
+I entered it by repeatedly watching technology change the world while institutions failed to keep pace.

-In spring 2018, in Shanghai, Siri misheard the name of a historic park—Zuibai Chi, a place whose name evokes the Tang dynasty poet Bai Juyi—and displayed it on screen as "The Biggest Idiot Park."
+In spring 2018, in Shanghai, Siri misheard the name of a historic park — Zuibai Chi, a place whose name evokes the Tang dynasty poet Bai Juyi — and rendered it as "The Biggest Idiot Park."
 The two names sound nearly identical in Mandarin.
-The error lasted only a second.
-But the question it left behind did not go away: what happens when AI makes mistakes that are not about park names?
+The error lasted a second.
+But the question it left did not go away: what happens when AI makes mistakes that are not about park names?

-I wrote an article about it and began a public conversation that has continued to this day.
-My cumulative readership on Chinese social media has exceeded two million.
-I took the pulse of the age and found that the anxiety is universal—but we still lack a shared language for discussing intelligent civilization together.
+I wrote an essay about this, beginning a public conversation that continues to this day.
+Over these years, my writings on the Chinese platform Meipian have accumulated more than two million views.
+I sensed the pulse of an era: the anxiety is universal, but we still lack a shared language for discussing intelligent civilization.

-The ThreeCo Principles are my attempt to build that shared language for this age.
+The ThreeCo Principles are my attempt to build a shared language for this age.

-I have worked in academia and industry for forty years, across medicine, scientific research, international trade, manufacturing, and investment.
-In that long practice, I came to see clearly: the deep contradictions of any industry are ultimately institutional problems.
-And AI is making those institutional problems more urgent and harder to avoid.
+I have worked across medicine, research, trade, manufacturing, and investment for forty years.
+In the course of this long practice, I came to see clearly: any industry's deepest contradictions are ultimately institutional problems; and AI is making those institutional problems more urgent and harder to avoid.

-This forty-year experience across medicine, international trade, digital infrastructure, and healthcare forms the fundamental character that distinguishes the ThreeCo theory from purely academic thinking: it comes from firsthand observation of how institutions fail and regenerate in reality, not from deductive reasoning about existing theory.
+This forty-year front-line experience spanning medicine, cross-border trade, digital infrastructure, and healthcare constitutes the fundamental character that distinguishes ThreeCo theory from purely academic thinking: it comes from direct observation of how institutions fail and regenerate in reality, not from the deductive reasoning of existing theory.

 III.
 The Systematic Work of 2022

-In 2022, the months confined to my home in Shanghai during the lockdown became the opportunity to systematically organize years of fragmented thinking.
-I read widely, reread the classics, and for the first time became very clearly aware: artificial intelligence is not a new tool, but a "structural technology" that is rewriting power structures and the ways in which resources are controlled and owned.
+In 2022, months confined at home in Shanghai became the occasion for me to systematically organize the fragmentary thinking of these years.
+I read extensively, reread classics, and for the first time became very clearly aware: artificial intelligence is not a new tool but a "structural technology" that is rewriting power structures and modes of resource ownership.

-That gave rise to The ThreeCo Principles for Intelligent Civilization, and the series of books that followed.
+That gave rise to The ThreeCo Principles for Intelligent Civilization, and the unfolding ThreeCo series that followed.

 Why ThreeCo had to be proposed

-The question is not only what technology can do, but what institutions humanity should use to re-understand itself when technology changes the foundation of civilization.
+I believe the question is not only what technology can do, but what institutional language humanity should use to re-understand itself when technology changes the foundations of civilization.

-When labor is no longer the center of civilization, who owns, who governs, who shares will determine whose civilization this ultimately becomes.
-If we wait until the problems are fully visible before asking the questions, the available institutional space will have already been substantially narrowed.
+When labor is no longer the center of civilization, who owns, who governs, and who shares will determine whose civilization this becomes.
+If we wait for the problems to fully manifest before asking questions, the available institutional space will already have been greatly compressed.

-Look back from a century hence—the ThreeCo Principles will make far more sense.
-Not because they have predicted everything, but because they drove a few stakes into the ground for institutional construction while the window was still open.
+Looking back from a century hence, people will understand ThreeCo more fully — not because it has predicted everything, but because it drove several institutional stakes into the ground while the window was still open.